binello7/swisssmartfarming/README.md

 ## Dependencies
 Agricultural datasets captured for this project include RGB, hyperspectral, thermal as well as lidar data.
 Datasets were stored as [bagfiles](http://wiki.ros.org/Bags), a file format in [ROS](https://www.ros.org/) for storing *ROS message data*.
 The use of the package assumes that you have ROS installed on your system.
-The package was developed and tested under *Ubuntu 20.04 LTS* with the *ROS Noetic Ninjemys* distribution.
+The package was tested (01/10/2021) under *Ubuntu 20.04 LTS* with the *ROS Noetic Ninjemys* distribution.

-Many of the geodata operations performed within the project rely on the use of GDAL.
+The package relies on the use of GDAL for operations with geodata.
 GDAL, as well as the Python binding ``pygdal`` have to be installed on the computer.
 In order for the installation of ``pygdal`` to be successful, its version has to match the GDAL version.
 Check the installed GDAL version with ``gdal-config --version``.
 If the GDAL version is e.g. 2.2.3, then ``pygdal==2.2.3.X`` has to be installed, where ``X`` matches one of the available ``pygdal`` versions.

 The script `setup.bash` does all of the setup required in order to use the package.
 To successfully run it, the following dependences are required: